-Our staff-to-student ratio is typically 1:2, enabling us to take a personalised focus to your educational development.
+Our excellent staff-to-student ratio enables us to take a personalised focus to your educational development.
 You'll benefit from more direct access to staff and in-depth academic discussion, which are both made possible due to small class sizes.

 "Without doubt, the Department of Meteorology at Reading is one of the best and most recognised in the world.
 My degree was a great experience and kick-started my career."